Constrained Secrecy Capacity of Finite-Input Intersymbol Interference Wiretap Channels: Conclusion

 \section{Conclusion}

-In this paper, we have optimized an FSMS at the input of {an ISI-WTC} toward (locally) maximizing the secrecy rate.
-Because directly maximizing the secrecy rate function is challenging, we have iteratively approximated the secrecy rate function by a surrogate function whose maximum can be found efficiently.

-Our numerical results show that by implicitly using the discrepancies between the frequency responses of Bob's and Eve's channels, it is possible to achieve positive secrecy rates also for setups where the unconstrained capacity of Eve's channel is larger than the unconstrained capacity of Bob's channel.
+In this paper, we have derived a lower bound on the achievable secure rates over ISI-WTCs.
+Then, we have optimized a Markov source at the input of an ISI-WTC toward (locally) maximizing the obtained secure rates.
+Because directly maximizing the secure rate function is challenging, we have iteratively approximated the secure rate function by concave surrogate functions whose maximum can be found efficiently.
+Our numerical results show that by implicitly using the discrepancies between the frequency responses of Bob's channel and Eve's channel, it is possible to achieve positive secure rates also for setups where the unconstrained capacity of Eve's channel is larger than the unconstrained capacity of Bob's channel.

 \appendices